codingMustache/codingMustache/README.md

 ## Joke of the Day

-You will never guess what Elsa did to the balloon.
-She let it go.
+Milk is also the fastest liquid on earth – its pasteurized before you even see it

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+Nvidia&#039;s headquarters are based in which Silicon Valley city?
- 1. 512
+ 1. Palo Alto
- 2. 1024
+ 2. Cupertino
- 3. 500
+ 3. Santa Clara
- 4. 1000
+ 4. Mountain View

 <details>
   <summary>Answer</summary>
-  1000
+  Santa Clara
 </details>